 The Established Pest Animals and Weeds Measure is a $50 million investment over four years to 2018-19 to improve the tools, technologies, information and skills farmers and their communities need to tackle pest animals and weeds.

 This measure is part of the Agricultural Competitiveness White Paper, the Australian Government’s plan for stronger farmers and a stronger economy.

 We are already investing in:

-- provide landholders and communities useful information about the benefits of management and the costs of inaction, through a national pest animal and weed management survey of farmers and landowners.
+- providing landholders and communities useful information about the benefits of management and the costs of inaction, through a national pest animal and weed management survey of farmers and landowners

 National Landcare Programme